admcfarland/ngx-mat-table-toolkit/README.md

 | Property       | Type                                   | Description                                                                                     | Default Value |
 |----------------|----------------------------------------|-------------------------------------------------------------------------------------------------|---------------|
 | `filterPredicate?`     | `(data: T, filter: string) => boolean` | A custom function for filtering column data.
 Returns `true` if the data matches the filter criteria. | N/A           |

+#### Cell Truncation
+When a text cell is truncated according to the property truncationLimit, an information icon appears to allow the complete value to be viewed in a dialog.

 ### Rows